sarathsreedharan/icaps2024.github.io/content/summerschool.md

 To participate in the lab sessions (online or on-site), you will require:

 - A laptop.
 Software runs in a browser, so no special software or operating system is required.
 If you use Google Colab (which is what we use), you will need a google account.
 The URL of the notebooks is [https://github.com/CLAIR-LAB-TECHNION/ICAPS-24](https://github.com/CLAIR-LAB-TECHNION/ICAPS-24).
+That repository contains a readme, which explains how to run the notebooks.
+(At least the readme *will* contain that explanation before the labs start.)
 - Basic knowledge of PDDL.
 If you can't read PDDL yet, you could check out this [hands-on lecture](https://www.youtube.com/watch?v=pfNb0IAkbcQ&t=3s) (you can start at 40:00 in case you are already familiar with classical planning).
 The required hands-on material can be downloaded [here](https://bercher.net/data/teaching/2022/2022-S1--CCSE--PlanningIntroHandsOn.zip).
 Slides are available [here](https://bercher.net/data/teaching/2022/2022-S1--CCSE-PlanningIntro.pdf).
 - Basic knowledge of the programming language Python.
 - Live participation will be enabled via zoom.
-We will provide a zoom link here in time.
+The zoom link is made available in the readme that's part of our git (see above).
+(As mentioned at the very top, our readme will also serve as our central hub for any news and other info we want to share in a timely manner, so check it frequently!)

 ## Who can join?